 St Clements Way Greenhithe improvement scheme

-This scheme will increase the size and capacity of the St Clements Way/London Road roundabout and provide new bus lanes to reduce traffic congestion, particularly during peak times.
+This scheme was to increase the size and capacity of the St Clements Way/London Road roundabout and provide new bus lanes to reduce traffic congestion, particularly during peak times.

 - an enlarged St Clements Way/London Road roundabout to increase the capacity of the junction and improvements to the Crossways Boulevard roundabout